COMP2150-23s1/comp2150-22s1-level-design-assessment/README.md

 # comp2150 level design assignment
- The assignment for the comp2150 level design assignment.
+ This is the repository for the COMP2150 level design assignment.
 Please contact your lecturers if you have any questions.